Juice Plus+® is a brand of dietary supplements.

-It is claimed to be "the next best thing to fruits and vegetables."
+It is marketed as “the next best thing to fruits and vegetables.”

-However, they aren't intended to be replacements for fruits and vegetables.
+However, they aren’t intended to replace fruits and vegetables in your diet.

-Instead, the company suggests that they can help bridge the gap between what you should eat and what you do eat every day.
+Instead, the company suggests that these supplements can help bridge the gap between your recommended and actual intake.

-Bottom Line: Juice Plus+ is a brand of dietary supplements.
-They contain vitamins, minerals and plant compounds from fruits and vegetables.
+Juice Plus+ is a brand of dietary supplements.
+They provide vitamins, minerals and plant compounds from fruits and vegetables.